This Hearty Recipe Serves 3-4

-- When the peas is halfway cooked, drop in the potatoes.
-(Discard the water that the potatoes have been resting in).
+- Thereafter, add in the potatoes – discarding of the water that the potatoes had been resting in.

-- Mix well & try to push the potatoes under the gravy so that they cook.
+- Mix well, add more water & try to push the potatoes under the gravy so that they cook evenly.

-- Whilst the potatoes are cooking, grab a bowl & drop in the 4 teaspoons of flour.
-Add a little tap water to it to form a paste.
-Mix well & set aside.
+- Whilst the potatoes are cooking, grab a bowl & add in the 2 teaspoons of flour.

 - At this point you may add in Dumplings if you like.
 Dumplings are balls of batter that are added to most stews & other dishes, which form big doughy balls that are soft.